getyourguide/swe-fe-coding-interview/README.md

 We would like you to setup this application on your local environment, we will give you some challenges to implement during our interview on this codebase.

+Please note that you might need to refresh the Activities page a couple of times in order to see results.
+This is intentional and not a sign of the application not working.

 # Requirements

 - Please make sure you have [Node.js](https://nodejs.org/) version 18.3 or higher